WWE Royal Rumble 2023: How to Watch and Start Times

-With all the drama surrounding Vince McMahon's tumultuous, real-life return to WWE, it's surprisingly easy to forget that the company's second biggest pay-per-view is around the corner.
-WWE Royal Rumble 2023 takes place on Saturday, Jan.
-28, different from the company's usual Sunday schedule for PPV events.
+WWE's second biggest show of the year is this Saturday, something that's easy to forget amid Vince McMahon's tumultuous return to WWE.
+The show will determine the WrestleMania main event, and kicks off pro wrestling's biggest three months of the year.

-Thus far we know four matches that'll take place on the show.
+Thus far we know five matches that'll take place on the show.
 First, there are the two Royal Rumble matches themselves: one for the men, one for the women.
-It's anyone's guess as to who will win these bouts and punch their ticket to a title match at WrestleMania.
-On the men's side, possibilities range from Cody Rhodes to Dwayne "The Rock" Johnson, who has long been rumored to be wrestling Roman Reigns at WrestleMania.
+On the men's side, strong possibilities include Cody Rhodes and Dwayne "The Rock" Johnson, who's long been rumored to be wrestling Roman Reigns at WrestleMania.
+There shortlist is more hazy on the women's side, where it's a truly open field.

-Speaking of Reigns, he'll be defending his WWE Universal Championship titles against Kevin Owens -- a reprise from their match at the 2021 Royal Rumble, when Reigns' title run was in its infancy.
-It's crazy to think that Reigns has held the Universal Championship for well over two years -- and even crazier to think that Owens has a chance of ending that run at the Royal Rumble.
-But as telegraphed as the winner is, it should be a fun match.
+Speaking of Reigns, he'll be defending his WWE Universal Championship titles against Kevin Owens.
+It's the pair's third title match at the Royal Rumble: They first clashed in 2017, when Owens retained his Universal Championship, and then again in 2021 in the infancy of Reigns' historic title run.
+It should be a fun match.

 More fun, for sure, than Bray Wyatt's return bout, against LA Knight.
 People clamored for Wyatt to return to the company, but we'll see how long that excitement lasts considering the goofy storylines his mystical character engenders.
-Wyatt and Knight will clash in a "lights out" match at the Rumble.
-Your guess is as good as mine.
+Wyatt and Knight will clash in a "lights out" match at the Rumble -- a first-of-its-kind bout which is hilariously sponsored by Mountain Dew.

 Match card